SFDO-Tooling/CumulusCI/docs/dev.md

           tag: rel/1.105
 ```

-The EDA repository\'s tag `rel/1.105` is used instead of the latest
+The EDA repository's tag `rel/1.105` is used instead of the latest
 production release of EDA (1.111, for this example).

 #### Skip `unpackaged/*` in Reference Repositories